Tuning

 Service Descriptions -

 All pianos are created differently, and each has its own individual needs.
-For pianos that are regularly maintained, an owner can anticipate a standard finish tuning visit that will require 1.5 hours.
-In contrast, for instruments that do not receive annual or bi-annual tuning visits, an owner may need to budget additional time and money for reliable service.
+For pianos that are regularly maintained, an owner can anticipate a standard, one-pass finish tuning visit that will require 1.5 hours.
+In contrast, for instruments that do not receive annual or bi-annual tuning visits, an owner may need to budget additional time and money for multiple tunings to get reliable service.
 Prior to tuning, your piano will be measured with a computer to determine its present pitch position.

 Appointment Times –

-Russell is a full-time piano technician.
-He is open to schedule tuning and other services to fit your schedule.
-He likes to keep Sundays open to nurture his own spirit, but he will consider special requests and needs.
+Please see my Business Hours tab for specifics.
+I am a full-time piano technician.
+I am open to schedule tuning and other services to fit your schedule.
+I like to keep Sundays open to nurture my own spirit and I usually close on Mondays to do all the catch-up work around the house, but I will consider special requests and needs.

 As piano owners, there are two risks that are always present.
 Metal either stretches or it breaks.

-- Plate Breakage - The second concern that all piano owners face is plate breakage.
+· Plate Breakage - The second concern that all piano owners face is plate breakage.
 Since the late 1800s pianos have been manufactured with cast iron plates that provide the piano with sufficient structure to resist the force of highly tensioned piano wire.
-In spite of refined quality controls, occasionally a plate is installed that either has an inappropriate mix of ore or it was not properly cooled once it was poured into the mould.
+Despite refined quality controls, occasionally a plate is installed that either has an inappropriate mix of ore or it was not properly cooled once it was poured into the mold.
 Hence, weak points were inadvertently created during the manufacturing process.
 One of Russell's acquaintances has been tuning for more than 40 years.
 During the span of his career, only one plate has broken.
-Though a rare occurence, it can happen.
+Though a rare occurrence, it can happen.

-So there is good news and bad news with regard to the above.
+So, there is good news and bad news about the above.
 The good news for broken strings, most of those situations can be repaired.
 Unfortunately, the bad news for plate breakage is that the piano is done if/when the plate has had enough.
 If the plate breaks, the piano may be a great piece of furniture, a perfect place for potted plants, or it can be converted into an ingenious media center.

 The Piano Technician’s Disclaimer –